 Cierra is a speech-language pathology grad student from Baltimore County, Maryland.
 She earned her Bachelor of Arts degree in Speech-Language-Hearing Sciences from Loyola University Maryland.
 Currently, she is in her final semester at Kean University earning her Master of Arts in Speech-Language Pathology.
 She will also graduate with a Neurodiversity Specialization in Autism.
 Her clinical placements included working with clients with aphasia, articulation disorders, and Autism Spectrum Disorder.
 She recently completed her first externship at The Midland School in Branchburg, New Jersey where she worked with students aged 3-21 with multiple disabilities.
 Her goal is to work in specialized schools with students who have multiple disabilities including Autism Spectrum Disorder.

 Garland Jones, PhD – Dr. Jones earned his Bachelor’s degree at The American University in Washington, DC, and Masters and Doctoral degrees from the University of Connecticut.
 He studied with and was mentored by Deborah Fein, Ph.D., internationally renowned autism researcher.
 Dr. Jones completed hi post-graduate training at the Hospital for Sick Children in Toronto, Canada.
 In addition to autism, other areas of clinical experience include pediatric oncology and hematology, sickle cell disease, epilepsy, and eating disorders.
 His current areas of interest include girls and autism, factors that contribute to epidemiological differences related to developmental disorders, including socio-economic status and race/ethnicity, and diagnostic clarification in complex psychiatric presentations.
-Dr. Jones has been employed at Kennedy Krieger Institute’s Center for Autism and Related Disorders (CARD) for 12 years in both assessment and treatment roles, and is currently serving in the role of Supervising Neuropsychologist at CARD.
+Dr. Jones has been employed at Kennedy Krieger Institute’s Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) for 12 years in both assessment and treatment roles, and is currently serving in the role of Supervising Neuropsychologist at CASSI.